 A rule effectiveness (RE) survey was also performed to estimate controlled emissions for areas that prohibit open burning.
 Household waste burning surveys were completed for 72 respondents or jurisdictions, while yard waste surveys were conducted for 181 respondents.
 The respondents for this survey were typically local fire wardens or chiefs.
-Rule effectiveness surveys related to residential MSW rules were conducted for 49 respondents, while RE surveys for yard waste burning rules were performed for 51 respondents.
-In obtaining survey responses, Pechan collected activity data and control information for areas classified as urban, suburban, and rural, or a combination of these designations (defined using data from the 2000 U.S. Census).
-Pechan also developed a control database for each open burning category that describes the recommended control efficiency (CE) and rule penetration (RP) values by state and county, and by sub-county, where applicable.

-46 Open Burning in Residential Areas Emissions Inventory Development Report, Prepared by E.H.
+&lt;sup>46 Open Burning in Residential Areas Emissions Inventory Development Report, Prepared by E.H.
 Pechan & Associates, Inc. for the Mid-Atlantic/Northeast Visibility Union, dated January 31, 2004.